 - Rich in vitamins, minerals, and fatty acids

 - Might cause bad breath

 The kibble is little, so it’s unlikely your dog would struggle to chew it.
 It’s a formula rich in Omega-6 fatty acids and vitamin E which helps healthy coat and skin.

-It provides your pet with high-quality protein for lean muscles and energy required by active dogs.
-On top of that, the food promotes healthy digestion, which is especially important for adult dogs.
+It provides your beagle with high-quality protein for lean muscles and the energy required by active dogs.
+On top of that, this dog food for beagles promotes healthy digestion, which is especially important for adult dogs.
 It’s rich in natural fibers.

 The formula is made with natural ingredients such as chicken and barley.
 It contains several other fruits and vegetables such as apples, carrots, broccoli, green peas, and others.
 Keep in mind that it also contains wheat, corn, and other ingredients that could potentially cause allergies.

 It’s a dry dog food recipe containing everyday nutrition that’s necessary for your beagle.
 The reduced-fat formula is made with real pork, fish and chicken.
 It contains fewer calories than other Eagle Pack dog foods, which is ideal for maintaining a healthy weight.

 This one also contains barley, ground brown rice, peas, tomato pomace, flaxseed, oatmeal, and rice.
 It’s rich in minerals, vitamins, and fatty acids.
 On top of that, the formula doesn’t have any corn, wheat, artificial colors, and flavors, or meat by-products.

 Keep in mind that a single portion doesn’t have as many calories as other dog food from the brand.